Pinder’s 12th-inning slam lifts A’s over Rangers 14-7

 Oakland had led from the fifth inning, when a botched play at home plate resulted in two of the A’s three runs and a 4-3 lead.

-The Rangers had an auspicious start, with Josh Smith leading off with a double and Semien crushing a 416-foot home run to left-center field against his former teammates for a 2-0 lead in the first inning.
+The Rangers had an auspicious start, with Josh Smith leading off with a double and Semien crushing a 416-foot home run to left-center field against James Kaprielian and Semien’s former teammates for a 2-0 lead in the first inning.

+“I just made a bad pitch to Semien,” Kaprielian said.
+“I’m a starting pitcher.
+I know my job is to get to the next pitch.”

 Semien, who hit a career-best 45 home runs in 162 games for Toronto last season, signed a seven-year contract as a free agent in January to play for Texas.
 He did not homer in his first 43 games this season but has slammed 12 in his 41 games since — an even more productive pace than he maintained in 2021.